In This Article

 When you need some extra space in a small room, you can always rely upon vertical storage.
 Use the wall behind the bed and add wall shelves for little things.
 You can also put up open bookshelves to keep essentials.

+c.
 Corner sofas work wonderfully

 Make the most of the little space you have by opting for a corner, chaise or L-shaped sofa.
 A sofa like this can also be used as a room divider, dividing open plan spaces without overcrowding the space.

 Decorating a tight space doesn’t have to be all boring.
-These simple tricks that add the illusion of space.
+Use mirrors and glass to create an illusion of space.

 If you liked the ideas here, you can also check this out: 8 Bedrooms That Can Double Up as a Workspace.